What is School Climate?

 A school community that exhibits a sustainable, positive school climate in which all members of the school community feel safe, supported, and challenged in non-threatening and social learning environments, is more likely to foster student development and is less likely to engage in negative disciplinary action.

 Harassment, Hazing and Bullying Prevention Advisory Council

 Per Act No. 129 of 2012, the Secretary of Education established the Harassment, Hazing, and Bullying Prevention Advisory Council (HHB) to provide advice and recommendations on harassment, hazing, and bullying prevention strategies and resources, and to coordinate statewide activities related to the prevention of and response to harassment, hazing, and bullying.

 Model policies provide guidance, direction and recommended standards to help school administrators develop general school policy statements.
 Policies may be developed based on requirements of state or federal laws or at the request of the State Board of Education or the Vermont Legislature.

 - Memo from Secretary Holcombe on Model HHB Policy and Procedures

-Annually, each Supervisory Union must designate two or more people at each school campus to receive complaints of Harassment, Hazing, and Bullying.
+Annually, each K-12 school campus must designate two or more people at each school campus to receive reports of the harassment, hazing, and bullying of students.

 School districts are required to collect data on the number of reported incidents of bullying and the number of incidents that have been verified and to make such data available to the Secretary of Education and to the public.